 This was Luke Skywalker's epiphany after surviving the events of "Empire," and it's one Nate is playing out, only on the team dark side as a fully silver-haired Sith, working under Rebecca's ex Rupert (Anthony Head).

 It's also a truth we're wrestling with on a national and global scale.
 The split widens between people who see compromising and collaborating for the common good as the only winning strategy against loss and decline, and those who resent being asked to contribute instead of being applauded for standing apart.

 Then again, Sudeikis would probably shrug as he did with this previous season and simply claim he was telling a story – and not one that concerns a former world leader who had a crooked father and shows no signs of breaking that cycle.

-"Ted Lasso" comforted us it first season.
+"Ted Lasso" comforted us in its first season.
 That much is beyond debate.
 But perhaps its second is meant to wake us from that respite and remind us that everything isn't OK while assuring us that, with effort, we can be OK.

-And if this is in fact "Episode V," that's good news for Ted and AFC Richmond because in the next movie, the enlightened good guys win. . . but not before coaxing one lost soul back from the dark side.
+And if this is in fact "Episode V," that's good news for Ted and AFC Richmond.
+In the next movie, the enlightened good guys win. . . but not before coaxing one lost soul back from the dark side.

 All episodes of "Ted Lasso" are now streaming on Apple TV+.